codeboltai/codeboltai.github.io/docs/api/terminal/executeCommand.md

 ---
 name: executeCommand
 cbbaseinfo:
+  description: >-
-  description: "Executes a given command and returns the result.\r\nListens for messages from the WebSocket that indicate the output, error, or finish state\r\nof the executed command and resolves the promise accordingly."
+    Executes a given command and returns the result.

+    Listens for messages from the WebSocket that indicate the output, error, or finish state

+    of the executed command and resolves the promise accordingly.
 cbparameters:
   parameters:
     - name: command